PennyLaneAI/pennylane/pennylane/devices/experimental/device_api_adr_mapping.md

 # Mapping from ADR 052-device_api_spec to required functionality

-See [ADR](https://github.com/PennyLaneAI/adrs/blob/master/documents/052-device_api_spec.md) for explicit details and discussions.
+See [ADR](https://github.com/PennyLaneAI/adrs/blob/master/documents/052-device_api_spec.md) for explicit details and discussions of the device API requirements.

 The goal of this document is to identify how the proposed API design will address the series of requirements in the above ADR.